fpco/unliftio/unliftio/README.md

 instances, and a collection of common functions working with it.
 Not sure what the `MonadUnliftIO` typeclass is all about?
 Read on!

-__NOTE__ This library is young, and will likely undergo some serious changes over time.
-It's also very lightly tested.
-That said: the core concept of `MonadUnliftIO` has been refined for years and is pretty solid, and even though the code here is lightly tested, the vast majority of it is simply apply `withUnliftIO` to existing functionality.
-Caveat emptor and all that.

 __NOTE__ The `UnliftIO.Exception` module in this library changes the semantics of asynchronous exceptions to be in the style of the `safe-exceptions` package, which is orthogonal to the "unlifting" concept.
 While this change is an improvment in most cases, it means that `UnliftIO.Exception` is not always a drop-in replacement for `Control.Exception` in advanced exception handling code.
 See [Async exception safety](#async-exception-safety) for details.

 ## Quickstart